Select Page

 Beta Funding Mechanism & Asset Rollout: The QAE Project is currently in an early-access beta phase and requires funding to support ongoing system development and automation.
 To facilitate this, financial Decade Pack Bundles are being released as the primary funding mechanism for the project.
 Because major financial markets naturally possess the high-resolution data required for strict quantile distribution, the available deliverable assets will initially be exclusively financial.
 The rollout of these assets will occur in two distinct stages:

-Stage 1: The Initial 5 (Developer Curated): The first release will offer 5 specific stock Decade Packs curated directly by the system developer.
-These will focus on major, high-liquidity equities (e.g., AMZN, TSLA, MSFT, JPM, XOM) to provide Pattern Investigators with immediate, high-quality historical inspection fields.
+Stage 1: The Initial 5 (Developer Curated): The first release will offer 6 specific stock Decade Packs curated directly by the system developer.
+These will focus on major, high-liquidity equities to provide Pattern Investigators with immediate, high-quality historical inspection fields.

-Stage 2: The Next 25 (Audience Curated): The second stage of the beta rollout will expand the available assets to 25 Decade Packs.
-The asset selection for this stage will be driven entirely by website visitor demand.
-This expansion will introduce a mixture of individual equities and broader macro indicators (such as SPX, QQQ, TNX, and DSX) chosen by the audience.
+Stage 2: The Next 25 (Audience Curated in weekly steps): The second stage of the beta rollout will expand the available assets to hopefully 25 Decade Packs.
+The asset selection for this stage will be driven entirely by the audience or partners.
+This expansion will introduce a mixture of large cap US equities (NY) and broader macro indicators (such as SPX, TNX, GOLD, and DSX) chosen by the audience.

 Bundle Details & Beta Pricing Structure: The Decade Pack Bundleβ€”the decade of visual PDF reportsβ€”contains extensive information represented in the detailed report summaries as separate text files.
 These text files serve as both a summary of key QAE Report details and the original dataset in full.
 Additionally, a most recent full QAE Report PDF is added as a bonus, as it may be useful for the most recent context.